thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

 step72:
     0:
         image: /images/helloworld/getting-started-ce/hello-world-71-assign-device-to-customer-1-ce.png
-        title: 'Open "Devices" page.
-Click "Assign to customer" icon for "My New Device";'
+        title: 'Open "Devices" page, then select your device to open its details;'
     1:
         image: /images/helloworld/getting-started-ce/hello-world-71-assign-device-to-customer-2-ce.png
-        title: 'Select "My New Customer" and click "Assign";'
+        title: 'Click "Assign to customer" button;'
     2:
+        image: /images/helloworld/getting-started-ce/hello-world-71-assign-device-to-customer-3-ce.png
+        title: 'Select the customer to whom you want to assign the device, and then click "Assign";'
+    3:
+        image: /images/helloworld/getting-started-ce/hello-world-71-assign-device-to-customer-4-ce.png
+        title: 'You have changed the owner of the device.
+In the "Customer" column, you can see the owners name of the device;'
+    4:
         image: /images/helloworld/getting-started-ce/hello-world-71-assign-device-to-customer-5-ce.png
-        title: 'Navigate to "Customers" page.
+        title: 'Navigate to "Customers" page to make sure that the device is assigned to your customer.
 Find your customer in the list of customers and then click on the "Manage customer devices" icon;'
-    3:
+    5:
         image: /images/helloworld/getting-started-ce/hello-world-71-assign-device-to-customer-6-ce.png
-        title: 'Your device is now owned by the customer.'
+        title: 'The device is with your client.'

 step72_1:
     0: